David Pinkston’s favorite quote is:

-David was part of the legal team that assisted a major developer successfully purchase the Geneva Steel property in Utah County in a hotly- contested bankruptcy case.
+David was part of the legal team that assisted a major developer in successfully purchasing the Geneva Steel property in Utah County in a hotly contested bankruptcy case.
 In addition to bankruptcy-related matters, he also assists clients with contract disputes, as well as complex commercial litigation matters in both federal and state court.

 In addition, and as an offspring of addressing creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.

 - J.D., Brigham Young University, J. Reuben Clark School of Law, cum laude, 1993